polographer/agnoster-s2-zsh-theme/README.md

-S2 theme
+# Agnoster S2 theme

-modified to code from an ipad
+A modified agnoster designed to provide more information about the machine on the command line. very useful when you don't have a graphical interface.
+I created it because I use a raspberry with my ipad pro, sometimes without a GUI.

+***
+Original Agnoster Readme;
+***

 # agnoster.zsh-theme